tknv/openwisp-controller/README.rst

 |              |   )                                                                              |
 +--------------+----------------------------------------------------------------------------------+

 Available VPN backends for VPN Server objects.
-For more information, see `OpenVPN netjsonconfig backend
+For more information, see `netjsonconfig VPN backends
 <https://netjsonconfig.openwisp.org/en/latest/backends/vpn-backends.html>`_.

 A VPN backend must follow some basic rules in order to be compatible with *openwisp-controller*: